 Our success depends on our ability to attract online visitors to our owned and operated and our third-party publishers' websites and convert them into customers for our clients in a cost-effective manner.
 We depend on Internet search companies to direct a substantial share of visitors to our owned and operated and our third-party publishers' websites.
 Search companies offer two types of search results: organic and paid listings.
 Organic listings are displayed based solely on formulas designed by the search companies.
 Paid listings are displayed based on a combination of the advertiser's bid price for particular keywords and the search engines' assessment of the website's relevance and quality.
 If one or more of the search engines or other online sources on which we rely for purchased listings modifies or terminates its relationship with us, our expenses could rise, we could lose consumers, and traffic to our websites could decrease.
+Changes in how search engines elect to operate, including with respect to the breadth of keyword matching, could also have an adverse impact on our campaigns.
 Any of the foregoing could have a material adverse effect on our business, financial condition and results of operations.

 Our ability to maintain or grow the number of visitors to our owned and operated and our third-party publishers' websites from search companies is not entirely within our control.
 Search companies frequently revise their algorithms and changes in their algorithms have in the past caused, and could in the future cause, our owned and operated and our third-party publishers' websites to receive less favorable placements.
 We have experienced fluctuations in organic rankings for a number of our owned and operated and our third-party publishers' websites and some of our paid listing campaigns have also been harmed by search engine algorithmic changes.
 Search companies could determine that our or our third-party publishers' websites' content is either not relevant or is of poor quality.

 In addition, we may fail to optimally manage our paid listings, or our proprietary bid management technologies may fail.
 To attract and retain visitors, we use search engine optimization ("SEO") which involves developing content to optimize ranking in search engine results.
 Our ability to successfully manage SEO efforts across our owned and operated websites and our third-party publishers' websites depends on our timely and effective modification of SEO practices implemented in response to periodic changes in search engine algorithms and methodologies and changes in search query trends.
 If we fail to successfully manage our SEO strategy, our owned and operated and our third-party publishers' websites may receive less favorable placement in organic or paid listings, which would reduce the number of visitors to our sites, decrease conversion rates and repeat business and have a detrimental effect on our ability to generate revenue.
 If visits to our owned and operated and our third-party publishers' websites decrease, we may need to use more costly sources to replace lost visitors, and such increased expense could adversely affect our business and profitability.
-Even if we succeed in driving traffic to our owned and operated websites, our third-party publishers' websites, we may not be able to effectively monetize this traffic or otherwise retain users.
+Even if we succeed in driving traffic to our owned and operated websites, our third-party publishers' websites and to our clients' websites, we may not be able to effectively monetize this traffic or otherwise retain users.
 Our failure to do so could result in lower advertising revenue from our owned and operated websites as well as third-party publishers' websites, which would have an adverse effect on our business, financial condition, and results of operations.